tejashah88/mathquiver/docs/algorithms/mathfield-dom-parser.md

 - No browser restrictions on shadow root access
 - MathfieldElement is fully initialized before parsing

-**Rationale**: MathLive uses open shadow roots by default.
-Closed shadow roots would prevent any DOM-based manipulation.

 ### Standard MathLive Rendering Mode

 The algorithm assumes MathLive is using standard rendering mode:
-- Static rendering (not editable mode with cursor)
 - Standard font settings (no custom fonts that change CSS classes)
 - No custom styling that overwrites MathLive's structural classes

-**Rationale**: The algorithm is designed for reading/displaying rendered math, not editing mode.
-Editable mode includes additional cursor and selection elements.

 ## Algorithm Structure